kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/01-holding-money-basics/articles/11-holding-limits-if-you-live-in-japan/content.md

+# Holding money basics
-# Holding limits if you live in Japan
+## Holding limits if you live in Japan
 In order to be compliant with the Payment Services Act, Wise applies a holding limit on Japanese users’ e-wallets.

 ##### What's the holding limit?